-Hence out of stock or overestimation of demand for certain items/sizes is quite common.
-And automatically, this reduces the sell-through.
+Hence the inventory strategy sees out of stock or overestimation of demand for certain items/sizes is quite common.
+And automatically, this reduces the sell-through percentage.

 2. Random Allocation of Items Across Stores and Regions

-Allocating item quantities to different stores is mostly based on store sizes.
+Allocating item quantities to different retail stores is mostly based on store sizes.

 However, this must be carried out on scientific grounds.
-You should take into account the local preferences, and accordingly allocate the items, to thereby increase the sell-through rate.
+You should take into account the local preferences, cost perspective, and accordingly allocate the items, to thereby increase the sell-through rate.

 3. Absence of Real-Time Measurement

-Retailers can fail to measure the real-time performance of an item based on sell-through and ageing benchmarks.
+A retailer can fail to measure the real-time performance of an item based on sell-through and aging benchmarks.

-When you do not endorse this real-time measurement, you cannot be proactive enough to alter the prices, facings or positioning in the store or reallocate the items based on local preferences.
+When you do not endorse this real-time measurement, you cannot be proactive enough to alter the prices, facings, or positioning in the retail store or reallocate the items based on local preferences.